zingisamatwana/hackathon/README.md

 ## hackathon algorithm package

-This library implements various algorithms for sorting , calculating elements in an array the fibonacci function to find nth fibonacci value and the function to compute a factorial of the number
+This library implements various algorithms for sorting , calculating elements in an array, the fibonacci function to find nth fibonacci value and the function to compute a factorial of the number